-Rheintaler Ribelmais is made from an heirloom variety of sweet corn which is dried and ground into cornmeal.
+Rheintaler Ribelmais comes from an heirloom variety of sweet corn.
+Producers dry and grind it into cornmeal.
 Grown in the Rhine Valley, this product has traditionally been used as a breakfast cereal.
 The warm and humid climate in this area is described as being ideal for growing corn.

 For roughly 300 years, starting in the 17th century, Rheintaler Ribelmais was a staple food in this region of Switzerland.
 Then after the two World Wars, production dropped off dramatically.
 In part, the growing prosperity of this region and changing tastes may have led to its decline, with farmers seeing greater profits from raising feed corn for livestock.
 By 1997, according to Patrimoine Culinaire Suisse, only about 4 hectares were used to grow this corn.

 One year later, the Verein Rheintaler Ribelmais began to form with the goal of promoting and preserving this long-forgotten cereal.
 With this organization in place, the production of Rheintaler Ribelmais has increased over the years.
-By 2000, it was the second food product to earn a protected status from the Swiss government.
-For this product to earn the AOP mark (Appellations d’origine protégées), the corn must be grown and processed in the Swiss cantons of St. Gallen and Graubünden, or in the Principality of Liechtenstein.
+By 2000, it was the second food product to earn a protected status (Appellation d’origine protégée) from the Swiss government.
+For the AOP mark, the corn must be grown and processed in St. Gallen, Graubünden or Liechtenstein.

 Today, you can buy Rheintaler Ribelmais in different forms, such as the Original, used to make the traditional breakfast dish, and the Bramata, with a coarser grain.
-You’ll also find it used in other food products, like Rheintaler Culinarium Maisbier (beer) and Ribelmais-Poularde (chicken).
+You’ll also find it used in other food products, like Ribelgold Maisbier (beer) and Ribelmais-Poularde (chicken).

 Making Rheintaler Ribelmais

-Other than making bread, one of the main ways to cook with Rheintaler Ribelmais is to make the breakfast staple known as Türggenribel or Ribel.
-First, you must soak the cornmeal for several hours.
-Then, you pan-fried the lump of dough with butter and break it down until it resembles small lightly-browned pebbles of cornmeal.
-The truly authentic way to eat this dish, as described in my Betty Bossi cookbook, is to dunk spoonfuls of the finished product into milk-laden coffee before eating it.
+One of the main ways to cook with Rheintaler Ribelmais is to make the breakfast staple known as Türggenribel or Ribel.
+First, you soak the cornmeal for several hours.
+Then, you pan-fried the lump of dough with butter and break it down until it resembles small, lightly-browned pebbles.
+A typical way to eat this dish, as described in my Betty Bossi cookbook, is to dunk spoonfuls of the finished product into milk-laden coffee before eating it.

-I didn’t try the coffee-dunking method, although I will next time, but I took another recommendation from my cookbook to serve the Ribel with homemade apple puree.
+When I prepared Ribelmais at home, I served it with homemade apple puree.
 My oldest son thought it was great and asked for seconds.
 My youngest son didn’t like it at all.
-He would probably have agreed with author Richard Weiss, who felt that it was better suited for chicken or pig feed (from Weiss, Richard, Volkskunde der Schweiz.
-1978, as noted by Patrimoine Culinaire Suisse).
+He would probably agree with Richard Weiss.
+This author felt that Ribelmais was probably better suited for chicken or pig feed — from Volkskunde der Schweiz (1978), as noted by Patrimoine Culinaire Suisse.
 This dish definitely feels like comfort food, and the dense cornmeal quickly fills you up!